-- 1. Periodic inspection - 1.1 Carry out periodic inspection of the valves mounted to piping approximately once a year. - 1.2 Ensure smooth operation and sufficient function of the valves. - 1.3 Refer to daily inspection page for inspection items and methods. - 1.4 Carry out periodic inspection of the valves which are not operated for long period or not inspected daily. - 1.5 It is extremely important to check valves when they are used under the following service conditions. - a) Valve performance failure could result in shutdown of an entire plant operation. - b) Fluid stuck is expected. - c) Valve interior corrosion or abrasion is expected. - 1.6 It is recommended to replace gland packing at periodic inspection.
+- 1. Periodic inspection - 1.1 Carry out periodic inspection of the valves mounted to piping approximately once a year. - 1.2 Ensure smooth operation and sufficient function of valves. - 1.3 Refer to daily inspection page for inspection items and methods. - 1.4 Carry out a periodic inspection on the valves which are not operated for long period or not inspected daily. - 1.5 It is extremely important to check valves when they are used under the following service conditions. - a) Valve performance failure could result in shutdown of an entire plant operation. - b) Choking of fluid is expected. - c) Valve interior corrosion or abrasion is expected. - 1.6 It is recommended to replace gland packing at periodic inspection.